 The 1910s were the latter half of the Deadball Era, but offensive levels were already starting to rise, especially batting averages, with .400 becoming much more attainable.
 Babe Ruth set a new home run record in 1919 as power levels were on the rise by small margins as the decade wore on.

-The Federal League briefly challenged the American League and National League and included players like Chief Bender and Edd Roush but it was unable to maintain its assault on the big two leagues.
-World War I also took its toll on the AL and NL - and especially on the minors, many of which closed down for the War, as they would during World War II.
+The Federal League briefly challenged the American League and National League in 1914 and 1915 and included players like Chief Bender and Edd Roush but it was unable to maintain its assault on the big two leagues.
+World War I also took its toll on the AL and NL starting in 1917 - and especially on the minors, many of which closed down for the War, as they would during World War II.

 The primary site of international competition remained the Cuban Winter League, where many Negro League stars spent their offseason to compete with Cuban greats, including major leaguers like Dolf Luque.